tinyobjloader/tinyobjloader/README.md

 One option is to simply copy the header file into your project and to make sure that `TINYOBJLOADER_IMPLEMENTATION` is defined exactly once.

-Tinyobjlaoder is also available as a [conan package](https://bintray.com/conan/conan-center/tinyobjloader%3A_/_latestVersion).
-Conan integrates with many build systems and lets you avoid manual dependency installation.
-Their [documentation](https://docs.conan.io/en/latest/getting_started.html) is a great starting point.

-### Building tinyobjloader - Using vcpkg
+### Building tinyobjloader - Using vcpkg(not recommended though)

-You can download and install tinyobjloader using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:
+Alghouth it is not a recommended way, you can download and install tinyobjloader using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:

     git clone https://github.com/Microsoft/vcpkg.git
     cd vcpkg